John Weld Peck Federal Building

 Cincinnati, OH 45202

-For building service calls or more information, contact the Peck Federal Building Service Desk listed in the top right box of this page.
+For more building information or service calls, contact the Peck Federal Building Service Desk using the information in the top right box on this page.
+For other federal government information, contact 1-800-FED-INFO.

-Building Projects The John W. Peck Federal Building received $43 million for a building modernization and exterior improvement project through the American Recovery and Reinvestment Act (ARRA).
-The project included minor curtain wall repairs, new windows, roof, HVAC, fire alarm system replacement, extending the sprinkler system, and new ceiling and high efficiency light installations for select floors utilizing daylight harvesting practices.
-Over the next 10 years, improvements to the lobby, sidewalk pavers, security, and renovations to the restrooms will be the main focus of investments.
+Building Projects The Peck Federal Building received $43 million for a building modernization and exterior improvement project through the American Recovery and Reinvestment Act of 2009.
+The project included minor curtain wall repairs and installation of new windows, roof, upgraded fire alarm system, extended sprinkler system, ceilings, and high efficiency lighting for select floors utilizing daylight harvesting practices.
+Over the next 10 years, GSA will invest in improvements to the lobby, sidewalk pavers, security, and restrooms.

-Parking and Public Transportation The John Weld Peck Federal Building has indoor parking spaces for agencies in building.
-There are several surface lot, public, and private parking garages nearby for visitors.
-Public transportation is easily accessible on Main Street, near the building main entrance via Metro.
+Parking and Public Transportation The Peck Federal Building has indoor parking spaces for agencies in the building.
+There are several surface lots and both public and private parking garages nearby for visitors.
+Public transportation is easily accessible on Main Street near the building main entrance via Metro.

 - Child Care Center